 The Office of Disability is excited to announce a range of sector development workshops in 2018.
 These sector development workshops will support your organisation to deliver services that are flexible and tailored to individual strengths and needs.
 You can register your attendance at here

 The Mental Health and Suicide Prevention Service Review 2017 has now been completed.
 A forum for all interested stakeholders was held on 22 January in Darwin.
 This was an opportunity to discuss the findings and recommendations of the review.
+A further forum was held in Alice Springs on 15 March.
 To view the final report click here

 NT Mental Health Coalition article on Croakey (independent, in-depth social journalism for health) 19 January 2018 about the mental health and suicide prevention service review undertaken for the Northern Territory Primary Health Network (NTPHN).
 Click here